-The commander-in-chief told the cannibal king he would be renounced by his family and banished from the kingdom if he didn’t stop, just like what happened to one young man who would not give up alcohol.
+The commander-in-chief told the cannibal king he would be renounced by his family and banished from the kingdom if he didn’t stop eating people, just like what happened to one young man who would not give up alcohol.

-Still gripped by desire, the cannibal king again predicted his own demise if he could not have what he craved so dearly and continued his previous story to reveal the fate of the rose apple-loving boy’s father.
+Still gripped by desire, the cannibal king again predicted his own demise if he could not have what he craved so dearly.
+He continued his previous story to reveal the fate of the rose apple-loving boy’s father.

-- After listening to the ascetics preach one time, the father slept in the park and that night the camp lit up with a blazing light because Indra, king of the gods, came to pay his respects to the band of ascetics.
+- After listening to the ascetics preach one time, the father slept in the park.
+That night the camp lit up with a blazing light because Indra, king of the gods, came to pay his respects to the band of ascetics.
 Indra came with heavenly nymphs so beautiful the man wanted to marry one.
-To please him, his wife dressed up like one.
-But he demanded a real nymph; and when he couldn’t have one, he sunk into a depression, stopped eating, and died.
+To please him, his wife dressed up like one of the nymphs.
+But he demanded a real nymph; and when he couldn’t have one, he sank into a depression, stopped eating, and died.

 Still hoping to convince the cannibal king, the commander-in-chief told a cautionary tale about a flock of golden geese.

-Making a final attempt to change the cannibal king’s mind, the commander-in-chief brought out the royal family and harem and said he had to choose; and the king said he loved human flesh more than all of them.
+Making a final attempt to change the cannibal king’s mind, the commander-in-chief brought out the royal family and harem and said he had to choose to stay with them or to leave; and the king said he loved human flesh more than all of them.
 So he was sent out to a forest with only his sword and his cook.
-He made a home at the base of a banyan tree and went out to the road to kill men, bringing their bodies back to his cook.
+He made a home at the base of a banyan tree and went out to the road to kill men, bringing their bodies back to his tree.
 He was so obsessed that one day when he didn’t get a victim he killed and ate his cook.

-A wealthy brahmin, knowing the danger of the cannibal king, hired guards from the village at the forest’s edge to get his five-hundred-wagon trade caravan through safely.
-But the cannibal king still attacked and seized the brahmin, running off into the trees with him.
+A wealthy brahmin, knowing the danger of the cannibal king, hired guards from the village at the forest’s edge to get his five-hundred-wagon trade caravan through it safely.
+But the cannibal king still attacked and seized the brahmin, running off with him into the woods.
 The hired guards gave chase and during the pursuit a piece of wood pierced through the cannibal king’s foot, leaving him in agony.
 He dropped the brahmin and got away.
-He prayed to the fairy of his banyan tree to heal him; if she did, he would kill all one hundred one kings across India, bathing the tree in their blood and hanging their bodies in its branches as a sacrifice.
-After a week the wound in his foot had healed and, assuming the tree fairy had done it (she hadn’t), the cannibal king set out to keep his promise.
+He prayed to the fairy of his banyan tree to heal him; if she did, he would kill one hundred one kings from across India, bathing the tree in their blood and hanging their bodies in its branches as a sacrifice.
+After a week the wound had healed and, assuming the tree fairy had done it (she hadn’t), the cannibal king set out to keep his promise.

 Using a magic spell for super speed and strength, the cannibal king captured one hundred kings and hung them in the banyan tree with cord strung through the palms of their hands.
 Because the Bodhisatta was his friend, the cannibal king decided not to capture him and to make the sacrifice with one hundred kings instead.
 Sparing no time, he lit a fire and sat down to sharpen a stake.

 Disgusted by the cannibal king’s evil, the tree fairy asked Indra how to stop the impending slaughter.
-Indra said the Bodhisatta was the only one who could humble the cannibal king and cure him of his addiction, so she should tell him to bring the Bodhisatta to the tree before making his sacrifice.
+Indra said the Bodhisatta was the only one who could humble the cannibal king and cure him of his addiction, so she should tell him that he must bring the Bodhisatta to the tree before making his sacrifice.

 Taking Indra’s advice, the tree fairy took the form of an ascetic and appeared before the cannibal king.
 Figuring holy men were on par with kings, he decided to make the ascetic victim number one hundred one and ran in pursuit.
 But even with his supernatural speed, fast enough to catch a horse at full gallop, he couldn’t reach the ascetic who walked at a normal pace.
-Her powers proven, the tree fairy revealed her true glorious self and told the cannibal king he would reach heaven if he brought the Bodhisatta here for the sacrifice.
+Her powers proven, the tree fairy revealed her glorious true self and told the cannibal king he would reach heaven if he brought the Bodhisatta here for the sacrifice.
 The cannibal king resolved to capture him.
-Early the next morning, he hid in a pond (covering his head with a lotus leaf) in the Bodhisatta’s royal park, knowing he would go there to take a ceremonial bath due to a special alignment of the stars.
+Early the next morning he hid under a lotus leaf in a pond in the Bodhisatta’s royal park, knowing he would go there to take a ceremonial bath because there was a special alignment of the stars.